plantbreeding/BrAPI/README.md

-# API
+# BrAPI
-Repository intended to version control the BrAPI specifications.
+Repository for version control of the BrAPI specifications